veitlab/moove/README.md

 ### PortAudio Installation

-Möve uses the `sounddevice` library, which depends on PortAudio.
+Moove uses the `sounddevice` library, which depends on PortAudio.
 On most systems, PortAudio is already available or bundled.
 If needed, follow the steps below to install it:

 #### Windows
 PortAudio is typically preinstalled on Windows, so no additional installation is required.
 If you encounter issues, install the necessary audio drivers or check the PortAudio website: [www.portaudio.com](http://www.portaudio.com).